la2050/challenge/_2021/live/hollywood-food-coalition.md

   in the city of Los Angeles.
 Success would mean replicating our 'hub' model, in community after community after community, until our entire city's food needs are met.
-Approximately how many people will be directly impacted by this proposal?: '5000' Approximately how many people will be indirectly impacted by this proposal?: '10000' Please describe the broader impact of your proposal.: >- We believe in building coalitions, first and foremost, and we believe food is a critical medium through which coalitions can be built.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '5000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '10000' Describe how Los Angeles County will be different if your work is successful.: >- We believe in building coalitions, first and foremost, and we believe food is a critical medium through which coalitions can be built.
 We are invested in helping other Not For Profit organizations achieve their missions by ensuring